cbrilliant20/Project-1/README.md

 MVP

 - Use OpenWeather API for location based weather data.
 Data to be used outline in wireframe.
-- Leverage user inputted location field to retrieve desired weather information
+- Leverage user input field to retrieve desired weather information
 - Update page background based on current wearther description.
 I.e. Clear Sky changes to a background iamge of a clear sky.

 PostMVP